Leftist Violence Comes to America, a Historical Perspective

-In typically Socialist fashion, the congress explained that since all institutions are aligned against him, the worker has a right to arm himself for self-defense and offense.
-The congress noted that no ruling class ever surrendered its privileges; and urged organization for planning and carrying out rebellion.
+In typical socialist fashion the convention explained that since all institutions are aligned against him, the worker has a right to arm himself for self-defense and offense.
+The convention noted that no ruling class ever surrendered its privileges; and urged organization for planning and carrying out rebellion.
 “Capitalists will not leave the field except by force”.

-Throughout the 1880s and 90s, Anarchists were active in union organizations; which were regarded by them as the ideal type of workmen’s societies.
-Albert Parsons, August Spies, and Samuel Fielden, all of them defendants in the Haymarket Trial, had close connections with a part of the Chicago labor movement.
+Throughout the 1880-90s anarchists were active in the incipient American labor movement and union formation, which they regarded as the ideal type of workmen’s societies.
+Albert Parsons, August Spies, and Samuel Fielden, all of them defendants in the Haymarket Affair Trial, had close connections with a part of the Chicago labor movement.

 1887 saw labor strikes and riots throughout the Mid-West and Northeastern states.
 Federal troops had to be called out to help local police contain the rioters.
 Many of the country’s railroads were shut down for long periods of time, at great cost to the economy.

 The 1890s saw violent mine, factory, and railroad strikes that were only put down by Federal troops or the use of Pinkerton “detectives”.
 While violence was often began by the strikers (destroying owner’s property and attacking “scab” replacement workers), the response by the authorities was at times disproportionate.